vh21/vh21.github.io/about.md

 **Note**

-  * Taiwan Linux Kernel Hackers is the Facebook community for Linux Kernel
+  * Taiwan Linux Kernel Hackers is the Facebook community on Linux Kernel

 ### Talks